saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 If you want to redo the above parts of the exercise, the following syntax will remove the different objects you created.

-* The following syntax is the drop statements to remove the new columns from the two tables.
+* The following syntax removes the new columns from the two tables.

 ```
 /*